Time to Talk day. Grab a cup of tea and let’s talk about mental health. Jess Glynne’s words in Thursday inspires me to tackle mental health.

-As part of Refugee Week, I thought I would share my experiences of working therapeutically with the Syrian Refugees on the Resettlement programme.
+Working Therapeutically with Syrian Refugees As part of Refugee Week, I thought I would share my experiences of working therapeutically with the Syrian Refugees on the Resettlement programme.
 This programme is based here in Sheffield with the Refugee Council.
 When

-Blogging has become a way for counsellors to share their thoughts, reflections and knowledge of their profession.
+Counselling Blogs 2018 Blogging has become a way for counsellors to share their thoughts, reflections and knowledge of their profession.
 Counselling blogs are also becoming a useful way for counsellors to market themselves.
 It makes them stand out.
 It allows

+What are panic attacks?
 Panic attacks are common, occurring in at least five per cent of the population.
 Many clients come to me who have experienced panic attacks.
 A common remark is that clients feel their panic attacks are misunderstood